MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 Businesses often invest in many shared HoloLens devices.
 How you use HoloLens is flexible across the board, depending on your individual requirements.
 Here’s an example of some multi-user experiences:

 - A fleet of HoloLens 2 devices is set up via Windows Autopilot for HoloLens 2, with a consistent portfolio of company applications on each device.
-You've set up a few different Kiosk profiles, targeting different Azure AD groups.
-Each user logs into the HoloLens using FIDO2 keys and signing into their own Azure AD account, and is presented with a tailored experience.
+You've set up a few different Kiosk profiles, targeting different Microsoft Entra groups.
+Each user logs into the HoloLens using FIDO2 keys and signing into their own Microsoft Entra account, and is presented with a tailored experience.
 - An independent software vendor (ISV) rents HoloLens 2 Devices with D365 Remote Assist and their line of business (LOB) application to a customer's company.
 These devices are configured for Kiosks that include only their LOB app and Remote Assist, and are shared across multiple end users.
 WDAC is used to keep the Settings app and Microsoft Edge from launching.
 Included with the rental is a USB-C battery pack to keep the devices at full charge over multiple shifts.
 - An end user at an enterprise attempts to make adjustments to Bluetooth on the device so they can connect a new device, but the Page Settings Visibility policy is enabled to limit the Devices page from being viewed.
 They are still allowed access to other pages as needed, such as Wi-Fi so they can use Remote Assist in multiple locations with that same HoloLens.